 We all have our own idea of what it means to live “comfortably.”
 Your family size, income, lifestyle, and location can all influence how accessible a comfortable style of living is.

-Remember that MERIC views the cost of living in Tennessee even more favorably, finding the state to have the sixth-lowest cost of living in the country.
+Remember that MERIC views the cost of living in Tennessee even more favorably, finding the state to have the tenth-lowest cost of living in the country.

 What City Has the Lowest Cost of Living in Tennessee?